 If that sounds like your current worst-nightmare scenario, you’re experiencing presentation anxiety.
 Which sucks, I know.

 The good news?
 There are ways to fix it!
-And in what follows I’m going to give you nine ways to give a good presentation without suffering from anxiety.
+In this article I'll give you 14 ways to give a good presentation without suffering from anxiety.

 But first let’s establish some ground rules: